arashl1364/BFMediate/README.md

 out_MYCat$BF
 out_MYCat$evidence
 ```
 Draws for all the parameters are stored in the output.
-For a complete list of the output values please see the help page of the function.
+For a complete list of the output values as well as the prior specification for all the model parameters please see the help page of the function.

 ## Stability of Bayes factor
 Last, we illustrate how to assess Monte-Carlo variation in inferred Bayes factors.
 Based on perfect knowledge of the posterior the Bayes factor is a fixed number given the model and the prior.
 Because inferene is based on a finite sample from the posterior, it is important to check if the posterior sample is large enough to yield the same Monte-Carlo estimate of the Bayes factor (up to a required degree of precision) across independent replications.